vee63b/RDeX/README.md

 ## How RDeX Works

 RDeX turns a RedMagic phone into a lightweight desktop host using the Termux ecosystem.
+The setup is 162 MB, once all packages are installed it takes up about 4.23 GB.

 ```
 Android Device